Hamenopi/WoodBadge/OrganizeMultiUnitServiceProjectHoustonFoodBank.md

 ### SPECIFIC ###

-I am coordinating a multi-unit service projects benefitting Houston Food Bank on July 31st, 2021, from 800 AM to 1200 PM where scout families (age 6+) can come together, learn about hunger, relief efforts, and help the greater Houston community.
+I am coordinating a multi-unit service project benefiting Houston Food Bank on July 31st, 2021, from 800 AM to 1200 PM where scout families (age 6+) can come together, learn about hunger, relief efforts, and help the greater Houston community.

 ### MEASURABLE ###

-I will reach out to at least 5 units about planned event.
+I will reach out to at least 5 units about the planned event.
 - Pack 554, League City
 - Pack 76, League City
 - Pack 615, League City